DenserAI Logo

 The more varied these phrases are, the better your chatbot will become at recognizing the users' intentions, even with different wording or structure.

-Tip #6: Implement and Train with Machine Learning Models
+Tip #6: Implement and Train With Machine Learning Models

 Machine learning models enable chatbots to process natural language and make accurate predictions about user intents and entities.
 Instead of relying on static rules, ML-based chatbots analyze data to understand patterns, adapt to new inputs, and handle complex queries.